-{Contributor’s note: The use of + and [] to designate optional and mandatory SDP parameters and how this relates to H.248 needs to be further described. the use of the "+" prefix for a parameter indicates that the entire configuration must be ignored if the parameter is not understood; otherwise, the parameter itself may be ignored.
+{Editor’s note: The use of + and [] to designate optional and mandatory SDP parameters and how this relates to H.248 needs to be further described. the use of the "+" prefix for a parameter indicates that the entire configuration must be ignored if the parameter is not understood; otherwise, the parameter itself may be ignored.
 However in the context of H.248 the MGC should be responsible for checking that the SDP is valid as the MG will typically present an error if it doesn’t understand something.
 As this is explicit syntax (like the H.248 O-) it may be preferable to allow these prefixes by the package.}